Henrilin28/datalgo/README.md

 datalgo
 =======

-Various data structures and algorithms examples in C/C++11.
+Datalgo is a repo containing various data structures and algorithms implementations in C and C++.
+It is not intented to be a library nor production ready.

-Fork and expand.
+Tested to compile only with clang on OS X but should compile without gcc 4.8+ and a recent cygwin version with C++11 support.

-Test to compile only with clang on OS X
+You are welcome to fork and send pull requests.